 - Minimize the use of regular expression functions like re_index in the transfer functions

-- Minimize sorted join component and if possible replace them by in-memory join/hash join
+- Minimize sorted join component and, if possible, replace them with in-memory join/hash join.

-- Use hash join if the two sets of input is small else better to choose the sorted join for the huge input size
+- Use hash join if the two sets of input are small; else better to choose the sorted join for the huge input size.

 - For large dataset better not use broadcast as partitioned